atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 1. **Superposition**: It creates a superposition in the inut so it presents both the possible inputs to the oracle simultaneously.
 2. **Phase kick-back**: This is a trick used often in quantum algorithms where the output value of the oracle leads to the change in the phase of the corresponding input.
 Note that the superposed inputs leading to output of 0 and output of 1 develop different phase.
 This encodes the function's output as a phase which makes quantum interference possible.
 3. **Interference**: Having done these steps, the final step engineers an interference among the states of the input qubit such that the state converges to a single definite value (i.e., either $\ket{0}$ or $\ket{1}$), thus the measurement extracts that answer with 100% certainity.

-Lets now get into the specifics of the algorithm.

 ## Specifics of the Deutsch's algorithm